eduardsrosca/Battleship_OOP/README.md

 # Battleship Game

-A classic two-player battleship game implemented in C++.
-Players take turns placing ships, attacking each other's boards, and trying to sink all of the opponent's ships.
+A classic two-player game implemented in C++.
+Players take turns placing ships, attacking each other, and trying to sink all of the opponent's ships.

 ## Features